 It also reminds us that getting older doesn’t mean we have to stop living a healthy and fulfilling life, or be proud of who we are.

 We want to continue to help you find ways of staying physically and mentally healthy even under the current stay alert and social distancing rules that the Government has introduced in response to the coronavirus pandemic.

 Keeping your body active - how much is enough?

-All adults should aim to be active every day and take part in 150 minutes of moderate activity a week.
-Moderate activity is anything that raises your heart rate or makes you a little bit out of breath.
+Studies show that adults should aim to be active every day and take part in 150 minutes of moderate activity a week.

 Active Norfolk has developed lots of resources for achieving this while staying in your own home.